RobbeDGreef/vubhub/README.md

 still no lectures, try the reload button on the top right.
 And if all else fails try to remove the app's stored data and retry.

+# Building the app
+Vubhub is written in Dart / flutter so to build the app from source you will need to [install flutter](https://flutter.dev/docs/get-started/install).
+(Note that for ios you also need Xcode to install and sign the app)

+Afterwards you can just run `flutter build` followed by `apk`, `ios` or `web`.
+This will build the app in debug mode.
+If you want a release build you need to add the `--release` flag.
+So all together that leaves us with:

+    flutter build apk --release     (android)
+    flutter build ios --release     (ios)
+    flutter build web --release     (web)

+This will build the app somewhere in the build/ folder.
+If you don't care about building and you just want to run it directly you can run

+    flutter run apk --release
+    flutter run ios --release
+    flutter run web --release

+If you are planning on playing with the vubhub code and making changes, it might be better to run the app in `--debug` mode.

 ## License
 GPL-3.0.
 See the LICENSE file for more information.